RestoreMonarchy/FMFT/ERROR-CODES.md

 ERR035 | Create user reservation validation problem ERR036 | Reservation is already canceled
-ERR037 | User account does not have a confirmed email ERR038 | User account email has already been confirmed ERR039 | You have already requested a confirm account link in the last 5 minutes.
+ERR037 | User account does not have a confirmed email ERR039 | You have already requested a confirm account link in the last 5 minutes.
 Try again later